DigiLEP is a national research project being carried out by the Centre for Education and Lifelong Learning (CELL) Research team at NCI.

 The qualitative phase includes focus group discussions with a volunteer sample of educators to explore everyday experiences, challenges and the benefits of digital technologies in ECEC practice.

-Where are we at the research now (Dec 2025)?
+Where are we in the research now (Dec 2025)?

 Data collection for both the quantitative and qualitative phases of the project is now complete, following a strong response from the ECEC sector.